cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

   - otherwise to show as inactive
 - I want the categories to have a hover in different style
 - I want the results to be cached so no excessive calls are done to the backend
-- The fields returned for the category records are: name, slug, image
+- The fields returned for the category records are: name, slug, image_url
 - Do not include the name, just the image, but use the name as an alt for the image

 ### Verification